Disordered quantum critical fixed points from holography: Introduction

 \section{Introduction}

 Quantum field theory has proven to be a powerful tool to study and classify quantum phases of matter \cite{sachdevbook}.
 In real experiments, of course, there is always disorder; the Harris criterion \cite{harris} determines whether such disorder qualitatively changes the IR fixed point (whether it is relevant or irrelevant).
 When disorder is Harris-relevant, it is challenging to understand the \emph{intrinsically disordered} IR fixed points that arise.
-Existing constructions in higher dimensions are often analyzed close to fixed points with quasiparticles, such as free theories or large-$N$ vector models \cite{cardy1982,wen,Aharony:2015aea,thomson, Aharony:2018mjm,maciejko,Goldman:2019xrt,Ma:2022hso}.
+Existing constructions in higher dimensions are often analyzed close to fixed points with quasiparticles, such as free theories or large-$N$ vector models \cite{cardy1982,wen,Aharony:2015aea,thomson,raghu, Narovlansky:2018muj, Aharony:2018mjm,maciejko,Goldman:2019xrt,Ma:2022hso}.
 The problem is especially difficult in theories at finite charge density, and/or with a Fermi surface, where controlled field theories of strongly interacting non-Fermi liquids are difficult to construct \cite{sachdevbook}.

-This letter presents a controlled calculation, wherein we perturb a UV quantum critical point by Harris-relevant disorder, and analytically deduce the properties (critical exponents and transport coefficients) of the resulting compressible IR fixed point.
+This Letter presents a controlled calculation, wherein we perturb a UV quantum critical point by Harris-relevant disorder, and analytically deduce the properties (critical exponents and transport coefficients) of the resulting compressible IR fixed point.
 Our construction relies on holographic duality \cite{Hartnoll:2009sz,hartnoll_2018_holographic}, which maps certain models of ``matrix large-$N$" strongly interacting quantum field theories to classical gravity in one higher dimension.
+These models holographically describe maximally chaotic \cite{hartnoll_2018_holographic,Maldacena:2015waa} field theories, which do not have any (known) quasiparticles.
 Through a careful non-perturbative analysis of the nonlinear gravitational equations, we determine the scaling exponents and transport coefficients of the emergent IR fixed point, at finite disorder and finite density.